The Beast at Shooting Creek

 One left.
 Gavin looked into the lean-to, but the rifle scope had fogged over.
 If the last guy was there, he was tucked into the corner and he couldn’t see him.
 Had he escaped?

 Gavin looked at the girl.
 She was facing the lean-to now.
 No, she was nodding at it.
 A specific part of it.
 Then she pointed.
 Gavin aimed at a pile of bags.

 He had two shots left.
 Maybe the last guy would go for the revolver in weasel face’s hand.
 Maybe he had one already.
 Gavin waited.

 Gavin aimed at the back corner and fired.
 Immediately, the last man launched himself toward the girl, but tripped in the fire and rolled.
 Gavin tried to get a bead on him, but he scrambled up went for the girl again, pointing his gun at her.
-She screamed and looked as if she was throwing something.
+She screamed again, held up her chained hands -- then it looked as if she was throwing something.
 Sand?
+Dirt?

-The round caught the last man in the back and knocked him forward.
-He was almost up and had twisted away by then.
+Gavin's round caught the last man in the back and knocked him forward.
+He was almost up and had twisted away.
 Unfortunately, his attempt to rise and the resulting strike from the bullet knocked him off balance.
 He landed on the fire.
-His body lay still as the flames engulfed him.
+His body lay still, as ribbons of blue flames engulfed him.

 The girl was standing now.
 Waiting.
 She was looking nervously at the bodies.

 Gavin worked his way down to her.
 Once there, he released her from her chains after finding a key in the fat one’s pocket.

 “They are all dead,” Gavin said.